marcpare/marcpare.github.io/articles/first-steps.md

 The remaining half did not have clear-cut category tags.
 Categories like `bank-information` were especially tough to evaluate because the boundaries of the categories are fuzzy.
 Is an account balance bank information or should a separate category for purchase history be created?

 Even a seemingly straightforward category like "country" poses ontological questions.
 Obviously, a field named `country` should be tagged as such.
 But what about a field that contains a locale, like the locale used for setting a website's default language?
 Locale settings are specified with language and territory identifiers (e.g. en_AU or cs_CZ); so, they are literally the names of countries.
 Further, locale settings would strongly correlate to a user's country of residence.
-Even further, this sort of setting is useful for device fingerprinting, contributing to identifiability risk.
+On the other hand, the most relevant privacy risk from a local string device fingerprinting.
 Maybe it should be tagged `device-information`?

 For the purpose of this exploratory test, I sidestep these issues by adding an additional `<maybe>` designation to tags.
 Fields marked `<maybe>` were neither counted for nor against classifiers in the results.
 About 20% of tags receive this designation.